What is hepatitis B?

 What are the symptoms of hepatitis B?

 Up to 50% of infected people have no symptoms and can spread the virus to others without knowing.
-It can take up to 8 weeks after contact with infected blood or body fluids for symptoms appear.
+It can take 6 to 12 weeks after contact with infected blood or body fluids for symptoms to appear.
 If you do experience symptoms, they can include:

 - nausea and vomiting